 The NSW government has committed toward planning and development works for the second stage of the Parramatta Light Rail, which would extend the light rail line as shown in Figure 2-6.
+The commitment of Parramatta Light Rail Stage 2 is critical to servicing the proposed dwelling and job densities in the Camellia-Rosehill Precinct.
 The extension will add a new branch to Melrose Park, crossing the Parramatta River via a new bridge and connecting with Sydney Olympic Park.
-The following three route options for the Camellia/Rydalmere section are currently being under investigation:
+The following two route options for the Camellia/Rydalmere section are currently being under investigation:

-- Option 2A along South Street through Rydalmere - Option 2B through Camellia, following Grand Avenue before crossing Parramatta River to connect with South Street in Rydalmere

-Option 2C - through Camellia, following Grand Avenue until Durham Street, then continuing along the foreshore before crossing Parramatta River to connect with South Street in Rydalmere.
+- Preferred alignment through Camellia, following Grand Avenue before crossing Parramatta River to connect with South Street in Rydalmere - Alternative route under consideration through Camellia, following Grand Avenue until Durham Street, then continuing along the foreshore before crossing Parramatta River to connect with South Street in Rydalmere.